Shoreline Management on Mississippi River

 Description

-In 1989, the Shoreline Management Plan (SMP) was developed and implemented as guidance for the management, protection and preservation of the Mississippi River's environment, while allowing a balanced use of the shoreline.
+In 1989, the Shoreline Management Plan (SMP) was developed and implemented as guidance for the management, protection, and preservation of the Mississippi River's environment, while allowing a balanced use of the shoreline.
 It is the policy concerning private exclusive use of Corps of Engineers owned property from Guttenburg, Iowa, to Saverton, Missouri.
-Private exclusive use involves placing private recreational structures or pursuing certain activities along Corps shorelines that are limited to the individual and are usually not available to the general public.
+Private exclusive use involves placing private recreational structures or pursuing certain activities along Corps shorelines that are limited to the individual and are usually not available to the public.
 The SMP discusses conditions and restrictions of such private exclusive use.

 There are currently 325 Shoreline Use Permits and/or Special Use Licenses under management for shoreline and river access related private structures.
 This plan does not apply to the Corps administered cottage sites, residential leases, commercial marina, or navigation activities.